 Package for gRPC Python.

-gRPC Python is available for Linux, Mac OS X, and Windows running Python 2.7.
+gRPC Python is available for Linux, macOS, and Windows.

 If you are installing locally...